 115.71(b): Policy 107.005 states that OSI Investigators with specialized training in sexual abuse investigations in confinement settings must conduct sexual assault investigations.
-The auditor reviewed training records for the investigators assigned to MCF-FRB and found (14) investigators have received the specialized training.
+The auditor reviewed training records for the investigators assigned to MCF-OPH and found the two designated facility investigators and one OSI investigator has received the specialized training.
 The auditor's review of case files found investigations were conducted by specially trained staff.